offryan/21-dias-de-CSharp/README.md

 1 - Abra o git-bash na pasta do projeto desejado;

-3 - use o comando:
+2 - use o comando:

  	dotnet new console

-4 - use o comando:
+3 - use o comando:

 	dotnet build

-5 - use o comando:
+4 - use o comando:

 	code .